Charles Lee Isbell Jr.: Career

 As a professor and administrator, he continued to focus on issues of broadening participation in computing.
 Isbell is the founding executive director for the Constellations Center for Education in Computing.

-Isbell's work with agents that interact in social communities has been featured in the New York Times, the Washington Post, Time magazine, and congressional testimony.

 In April 2019, it was announced that Isbell would succeed Zvi Galil as dean of the Georgia Tech College of Computing, a position he took up in July 2019 and continued in until July 2023.
 On May 1, 2023, it was announced that Isbell would succeed Karl Scholz as provost of the University of Wisconsin-Madison, a position he took up August 1, 2023.
 Isbell began as chancellor of the University of Illinois Urbana-Champaign on August 1, 2025.

 Awards and honors

-Isbell has won two "best paper" awards for technical contributions in artificial intelligence and machine learning; has been named a National Academy of Sciences Kavli Fellow; has been awarded both the NSF CAREER and DARPA CSSG awards for young investigators; and sits on or has sat on a number of advisory boards for NSF and DARPA.
+Isbell has won two "best paper" awards for technical contributions in artificial intelligence and machine learning; has been named a National Academy of Sciences Kavli Fellow.

 Isbell was inducted as a fellow of the Association for Computing Machinery in 2018, with the citation: "For contributions to interactive machine learning; and for contributions to increasing access and diversity in computing".
 He was also inducted as a fellow of the Association for the Advancement of Artificial Intelligence in 2019, with the citation: "For significant contributions to the field of interactive machine learning, computing education, and for increasing access and diversity in computing."
 He was also elected as a member of the American Academy of Arts and Sciences in 2021.